James Lick Mansion

-The James Lick Mansion, in Santa Clara, California, is the estate of James Lick, who was the richest man in California at the time of his death in 1876.
+The James Lick Mansion, in Santa Clara, California, United States, is the estate of James Lick, who was the richest man in California at the time of his death in 1876.
 The estate is listed on the National Register of Historic Places.
 This property was once part of the Rancho Ulistac land grant, a square league reaching from the Alviso shoreline southward and encompassing all the land between the Guadalupe River and Saratoga Creek.

 History

 Lick era

 The complex of buildings reflects the varied uses of the property over its history.
 The major historical constructions are a brick granary and millpond from the original mill built by James Lick around 1855, the large house built by Lick around 1858 and a late Victorian-era office building.

 Lick built this Italianate Victorian mansion between 1858 and 1860 next to his flour mill.
 The mansion is constructed of native redwood featuring detailed woodwork and imported marble fireplaces in each of its 24 rooms.